gizemykbg/gizemykbg/README.md

 ### Hi there 👋, I'm Gizem.

-- 🌱 I’m currently learning js and react.js
+- 🌱 I’m currently learning ts and react native
 - 📫 How to reach me: mgizemykbg@gmail.com